 The Board Policy sets out that the Board will determine the number of independent Directors that it considers appropriate to maintain.
-Currently the Board requires a majority of independent Directors though this requirement has not been met since a Director retirement in November 2019.
-A new independent Director is being recruited and is expected to be in place before the end of the year.
+Currently the Board requires a majority of independent Directors.
+This requirement was met in 2023.
 Directors are considered to be independent when they are independent of Management and free from any business or other relationship that could materially interfere with the exercise of their independent judgement.
-The Board assesses Director independence on an annual basis, or more often if it feels it is warranted, depending on disclosures made by individual Directors.
+The Board assesses Director independence on an annual basis, or more often if it feels it is warranted, depending on disclosures made by individual

+6 GSS was admitted to the Official List of the ASX on 30 March 2015.

+Directors.
 In the context of Director independence, to be considered independent, a Non-Executive Director may not have a direct or indirect material relationship with the Company.
 The Board has determined that a material relationship is one which has or has the potential to impair or inhibit a Director's exercise of judgement on behalf of the Company and its shareholders.
-On this basis, notwithstanding the longevity of tenure of its Non-

-1 GSS was admitted to the Official List of the ASX on 30 March 2015.

-Executive Directors since prior to the Company's listing on the ASX, the Company believes that each continue to provide independent thought and advice to the Board and therefore consider each of its Non-Executive Directors to be independent, including the Chairman.
+On this basis, notwithstanding the longevity of tenure of its Non-Executive Directors since prior to the Company's listing on the ASX, the Company believes that each continue to provide independent thought and advice to the Board and therefore consider each of its Non-Executive Directors to be independent, including the Chairman.
 The role of the Chairman is clearly separated from that of the MD/CEO.

 The Company considers that the Board is appropriately structured given the breadth of experience and skill set of each of the Directors, and their substantial experience and recognition in the molecular diagnostics industry and other industries relevant to the Company's operations.
+A Board Skills Matrix is used as a reference to ensure the appropriate skills and experience are covered.